Neurofeedback at Home Devices

 Indication for use of neurofeedback at home

-- General Well-being and Mindfulness: Neurofeedback at home offers a pathway to personal growth, mindfulness, and improved overall well-being by fostering a deeper understanding of the mind-body connection.
+- General Well-being and Mindfulness: Neurofeedback training at home offers a pathway to personal growth, mindfulness, and improved overall well-being by fostering a deeper understanding of the mind-body connection.

 - Attention Difficulties: Individuals struggling with attention deficits, such as those diagnosed with ADHD, may find neurofeedback training helpful in improving their ability to concentrate and sustain focus on tasks.